VonHeikemen/devlog/content/tools/simple-neovim-config.md

 40 lines of code.
 That's all you need to have a solid starting point.
 Believe it or not, even those IDE-like features people talk about online can be enabled using just **1 plugin** and a few keymaps.

 You can try [this simple config](#init-lua) and then add new things to it based on the problems you encounter along the way.
-Or just take this as an oportunity to learn about the basics of Neovim configuration.
+Or just take this as an opportunity to learn about the basics of Neovim configuration.

 ## Installing Neovim